hms-networks/IgnitionEwonConnector/readme.md

 ## [Download](#table-of-contents)

 The module can be downloaded from the [releases page](https://github.com/hms-networks/IgnitionEwonConnector/releases).
+If you are just installing the connector into ignition only the .zip is required and the source files can be ignored.
+If you are not sure what version you need we recommend the latest release for your version of ignition.

 ## [Installation](#table-of-contents)